RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ### Related Games

-- The list of related games should not be too long.
+- The list of related games should be limited to around 5 or 6 entries.
 - If a Series hub is linked, there shouldn't be too many games from the same series added as related games, as it would be somewhat redundant.
 A few can still be helpful if they're more directly related than others in the series, or if they're on the same system.
 - Related games can also include games with similar gameplay or other interesting connections, particularly if they're on the same system or in the same console generation, or if they share staff.
 - Different versions or ports of the same game are also commonly linked together, but don't link them all if there are too many ports of the game.